technoboy10/interview-problem-kerbal-csv/README.md

 		* OK - `maven package; cd target/dist; java -jar main.jar`
 		* OK - `./gradlew -q run`
 		* OK - `python main.py`
-		* Not OK - More than a few lines of human-executed terminal code
+		* Not OK - Making me type more than a few commands at the command prompt
-		* OK - Putting those lines into a shell script so that the human only has to run `./my_build_script.sh`
+		* OK - Putting those commands into a shell script so that I can just run `./my_build_script.sh` or something
 		* Not OK - "To run, click the 'Run' button in Eclipse/IntelliJ/Visual Studio"
 			* Not that we don't like IDEs, but you shouldn't assume that we use the same one you do.
 3. Optional - Add an option to print the data as XML